Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Schmitty: Gunung, HAAH??
 EXploding (giggle going to burst) 🤣🤣🤣, VOLcano?!?!

 Info: everyone knows one eternal meme about this animation of Exploding Volcano / Gunung Meledak which was ever thought once upon a time, by an original Dasandimian born directly from Dasan & Andim long time ago (it was Bjaukt, a comedian & jester for Dasandim kingdom, still alive today and is head advisory for Dasandim Broadcasting Alliance), spread through telepathy, and cause who received this laugh uncontrollably for atleast about 30 minutes.
 There is this volcano, viewed from perpendicular, align center view.
 The volcano vibrates virgorously, then it explodes hilariously, fast, & cartoonishly where its shrapnels flies everywhere in spherical trajectory to the top where shape and form from.
 Now it leaves only a big stump, that the top contains the volcano underneath like gates of hell.
+Yeah, basically instead of it erupts, it blows like Earth-chan's pimple blows a splat.

-Huaves: (Indian head wobble)↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️..
+Huaves: (Indian head wobble, hands arms wide open) 😃↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️..

 Schmitty: (really going to burst giggle)!.., (medium volume) maksudlu Gunung Meletus, kah?

-Huaves: Nggak sih, Gunung Meledak. 🤣!
+Huaves: Nggak sih, Gunung Meledak.
+Ngghah 🤣!

 Schmitty: (tired holding laugh)..
-Okay. (walk while getting weaker).... (point to the board but failed as he irresistably opened that Gunung Meledak thought file on his brain) Gwahahahaha, hhhhh, (laugh finally burst) AAAAAAAAAAAAAHAAAAAH HAAAH (fell & roll on ground) HAAAAH, HHHHHHHHHHHHHHH, 🤣🤣🤣🤣🤣🤣..
+Okay. (walk while getting weaker).... (point to the board but failed as he irresistably opened that Gunung Meledak thought file on his brain) Gwahahahaha, (hard to take breath) hhhhh, (laugh finally burst) AAAAAAAAAAAAAHAAAAAH HAAAH (fell & roll on ground) HAAAAH, HHHHHHHHHHHHHHH, 🤣🤣🤣🤣🤣🤣..

 *audiences*: (even more laughing)🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣